Free Forex Fundamental Analysis Course (2025)

 Question: How do you use fundamental analysis in Forex trading?

 Answer: In my free Forex Fundamental Analysis Course below I will teach you the basics.
-The course is ideal for fundamental analysis dummies.
+The course is ideal for those new to Forex fundamental analysis.

 In Forex, Fundamental analysis studies economic indicators, which include economic figures, central bank decisions, and news events to forecast future price direction.
 It is used by almost all professional traders and trading institutions.